snowplow-archive/snowplow.github.com/about/jobs/data-engineer.md

 * Adding new event sources to Snowplow, including SaaS webhooks and database change-data-capture
 * Porting Snowplow to new platforms such as Apache Kafka and Google Cloud Platform
 * Adding schema inference support to Snowplow and [Iglu](https://github.com/snowplow/iglu), our schema registry system
-* Building tooling and user interfaces for event data modeling SQL and Apache Spark
+* Building tooling and user interfaces for event data modeling in SQL and Apache Spark

 ## Infrastructure engineering